 DISCUSSION:

-Epstein Barr virus (EBV) is a herpes virus in which over 90% of the population worldwide has been infected.
+EBV is a herpes virus in which over 90% of the population worldwide has been infected.
 EBV infections often are associated with symptoms ranging from asymptomatic to infectious mononucleosis.
-(3) Epstein Barr virus infection present with systemic manifestations including splenomegaly, lymphadenopathy, headache, malaise, fever, and sore throat.In children these infection are often asymptomatic or present with vague symptoms and making it harder to diagnose at times.(4)Patients often experience symptoms such as fatigue as the most common lingering complaint for several months.
+(3) EBV infection present with systemic manifestations including splenomegaly, lymphadenopathy, headache, malaise, fever, and sore throat.In children these infection are often asymptomatic or present with vague symptoms and making it harder to diagnose at times.(4)Patients often experience symptoms such as fatigue as the most common lingering complaint for several months.

 In a study done by Rea et al., physical exam findings such as cervical lymphadenopathy and pharyngitis, were observed even at six months after the initial infection in about one-fourth of the study group(n=140).
 The most common Lab abnormalities included lymphocytosis, with a presence of atypical lymphocytes, and most cases also showed abnormally elevated liver function tests(5).